 It’s all eye contact.
 You see conviction in the eyes.
 You see conviction in the mouth, in the voice, in the mouth too – in the voice, the whole face, you mean it, right?

 And so, he knows.
 “Okay, okay.
 If I get into a fight with this guy, he’s going to go all the way.”
 That’s what he needs to believe.

-But verbally, that’s the best if you can, befriend before you defend, or defend through befriending; but then if you feel like this guy is just crazy and you can’t immediately remove, or you gotta buy some time while you remove your loved ones and get your grandmother out of there, whatever the situation is, out of that dark alley…
+But verbally, that’s the best if you can, befriend before you defend, or defend through befriending; but then if you feel like this guy is just crazy and you can’t immediately remove, or you got to buy some time while you remove your loved ones and get your grandmother out of there, whatever the situation is, out of that dark alley…

 What are you doing in a dark alley – but you know, you can speak, “Excuse me, sir?”
 And you go fucking, like, right?
 And you have the conviction in your eyes, and you have the strong frame, and you have the defense and you know what you’re going to do, and you’re reacting, and you’re awake; you are alert.

 So, that’s how you do it: befriend, defend.
-Now, let’s go to… So, let me just remind you as I pull out my phone, or it’s not my phone but… Which is that… Ugh, iPhone, it takes so long.
+Now, let’s go to… So, let me just remind you as I pull out my phone, oh it’s not my phone but… Which is that… Ugh, iPhone, it takes so long.

 Okay, which is that… Let me remind you those three.
 What was the first one?
 Was it enact?
 Assess the threat.

 Know your goal, and then your strategy of either befriend or defend.
 Okay, so that’s the summary of the quickie course on how to deal with a bully.

 But Abedal has a very specific case.
 He doesn’t even know that this guy is a bully.
 That’s how bad it is.
 So, he’s in the private Man Up Facebook group asking this question.